Raghavnadiminti/Raghavnadiminti/README.md

 # Hi there, I'm Raghavendra! 👋

-I am a **Computer Science Graduate** passionate about software development, problem-solving, and always eager to learn new technologies.
+I am a **Computer Science** under graduate passionate about software development, problem-solving, and always eager to learn new technologies.I find it most rewarding to see interfaces come to life, powered by the backend code I've written .
 Welcome to my GitHub profile! 😊

 ## 🔧 Tech Stack
 Here are the technologies I work with:
 - **Frontend:** HTML, CSS, JavaScript, React.js
 - **Backend:** Node.js, Express.js, MongoDB
 - **Databases:** MySQL, MongoDB